XelerT/hashtable/utils/RAW_README.md

 2. If word was already added, skip it.
 2. Calculate hashcodes for every word.
 3. This hashcodes is the indexes of lists in hashtable.
-4. If words has the same hash they are are inserted into next position in list.
+4. If words has the same hash they are inserted into next position in list.

 ## Hashfuncs overview